Hendrick42/ha-hafele-mqtt-integration/README.md

 For issues, questions, or feature requests, please open an issue on [GitHub](https://github.com/josephyanks/ha-hafele-mqtt-integration/issues).

 ## Acknowledgments

+This absolutely wouldn't have been possible without the work done by individuals in [https://github.com/qnimbus/haefele-connect-mesh/issues/2](https://github.com/qnimbus/haefele-connect-mesh/issues/2) - specifically to [@qnimbus](https://github.com/qnimbus) for reaching out to Hafele and figuring out about the firmware / internal mqtt api.

 - Inspired by the [ha-shellies-discovery](https://github.com/bieniu/ha-shellies-discovery) project
 - Built for the Home Assistant community